-Although the trading of CBIZ's Notes is limited, the fair value of the Notes was determined based upon their most recent quoted market price.
+Although the trading of CBIZ's 2006 Notes and 2010 Notes is limited, the fair value was determined based upon their most recent quoted market price.
 The Notes are carried at face value less any unamortized debt discount.
 See Note 8 for further discussion of CBIZ's debt instruments.